 The question of how to become a better writer has been studied extensively for decades.
 We actually know a lot about how people learn to read and write, and how to help students improve.
-Here are just a few writing beliefs that researchers, writing teachers and scholars believe to be true (Fink, 2015).
+Here are just a few writing beliefs that researchers, writing teachers and scholars believe to be true.1.
+How many of these points do you agree with?